🏠 Awaab's Law 2026:See the compliance equipment guide →

 How often do UV tubes need replacing?

 UV tubes should be replaced annually, ideally at the start of the fly season in March or April.
 Even though the tubes still appear to glow, UV output degrades by 30–50% after approximately 8,000 hours of continuous use.
 This degradation significantly reduces the attractant range of the unit, meaning flies pass by without being drawn in.
 Most commercial pest control contracts include annual tube replacement as part of the service.
-Replacement tubes for the units in this review typically cost £10–20 per pair.
+Replacement tubes for the units on this page typically cost £10–20 per pair.

 Where should I position an insect light trap?